 Change is the nature of business.
-Anyone who’s run their own business over the last couple of decades will have seen a huge shift in the way they operate.
-This doesn’t just include, say, retailers, it also includes accounting firms.
-If there ever was a period when accounting was about simple bookkeeping, those days are well and truly over.
+And if there ever was a period when accounting was about simple bookkeeping, those days are well and truly over.

-Meanwhile, other technologies, such as the Internet of Things (IoT) and artificial intelligence—a term sometimes used interchangeably with machine learning, a distinction we’ll elaborate on—promise to further revolutionize accounting in the years ahead.
+Meanwhile, other technologies, such as the Internet of Things (IoT) and artificial intelligence—a term sometimes used interchangeably with machine learning, a distinction we’ll elaborate on later—promise to further revolutionize accounting in the years ahead.

 The rise of automation aided by AI, which has rapidly gathered pace, has left many wondering what the future of accounting might look like, and, indeed, whether it has a future at all.
 There is a tendency to assume that the forward march of technology will inevitably render unfortunate accountants obsolete.

 Fortunately for everyone in the accountancy field, it’s nowhere near that simple.
 In fact, automation promises to make the working lives of accountants easier, rather than making them redundant.